resir014/resir014.github.io/_posts/2016-05-03-on-privacy.md

 >
 > Think of it as layers of onion.
 These stuffs are what you peel from inside of your mind, and those at the very inner layer are less likely to be peeled out.
 If I trust someone enough, then I'll slowly open up those layers and share it with them.

 However, this does not mean that I give a kumbaya approach to privacy as well.
-Ever since the government put [tighter]({{ site.baseurl }}/2016/02/17/tumblr-and-the-internet-positif-hammer/){:target="_blank"} and [tigher]({{ site.baseurl }}/2016/02/18/they-did-it-they-said-the-c-word/){:target="_blank"} controls on our internet, I've started to find ways to make my online activities much more secure and private.
-I've started using [Tor](https://www.torproject.org/){:target="_blank"} instead of the standard incognito mode to gain access to websites that are blocked within any public network, even changing my home DNS to [OpenNIC](https://www.opennicproject.org/){:target="_blank"} to prevent logging and censoring.
+Ever since the government put [tighter](https://resir014.github.io/2016/02/17/tumblr-and-the-internet-positif-hammer/) and [tigher](https://resir014.github.io/2016/02/18/they-did-it-they-said-the-c-word/) controls on our internet, I've started to find ways to make my online activities much more secure and private.
+I've started using [Tor](https://www.torproject.org/) instead of the standard incognito mode to gain access to websites that are blocked within any public network, even changing my home DNS to [OpenNIC](https://www.opennicproject.org/) to prevent logging and censoring.
 I've recently switched from the Nexus 4 to the Nexus 5X, which had its storage encrypted by default.

 Hell, I've remained as paranoid as I was in letting people use my laptop, even to the point where everyone who wants to plug in a USB stick has to pass it through me first so I can run the necessary scans.